rklancer/Smartgraphs/README.md

     <username> = <password>

-Where `<username>` and `<password>` are the password you want to use to access your local CouchDB instance.
+    Where `<username>` and `<password>` are the username and password you want to use to access your local CouchDB instance.

 Visit <http://127.0.0.1/_utils/> to see the web interface to CouchDB and to verify your username and password.
 Once you do, your plaintext password in the `local.ini` file will be replaced by a hashed version.

 Create the CouchDB database called `smartgraphs` as follows: